MichaelFralickLab/Learn-to-code-R/README.md

 - Rstudio as your IDE.
 - `tidyverse` for data munging.
-- `tidymodels` for machine learning.
 - `ggplot2` for basic plotting.
 - `patchwork` to combine basic plots.
 - `ggiraph` to make your ggplots interactive
 - `rmarkdown` to create static report files in html
 - `shiny` to create interactive apps
+- `tidymodels` for machine learning